 The sensor is slightly higher than center, but this shouldn't be noticeable.

 While this mouse's click latency is high for a wired mouse, it likely won't be noticeable and should still feel responsive enough for most people.
+If you want a similar mouse with lower click latency, check out the Logitech G300s.

 The Anker Gaming Mouse's performance is excellent.
 While the CPI is adjustable, its increments aren't consistent, which is odd.
 From 200-1200 it goes up in increments of 200, from 1200-2400 it goes up by 400, from 2400-3200 it goes up by 800, and from 3200-6400, it goes up by 1600.
 On the upside, the polling rate is customizable to 125, 250, 500, or 1000, so you can fine-tune the fluidity of your cursor.
 Its lift-off distance is also among the highest we've tested to date, so you can continue to move your cursor while your mouse is fairly high off the desk.
 Unfortunately, the CPI error is one of the worst we've seen so far, and it's consistently undershooting by about 8.5%.